michaeljoshuaramos/notes-on-react/interview-questions/README.md

    - State can be updated by the component itself.
 Props are read-only.
 Props cannot be modified by the component receiving them.

 7. Explain state management in React.
 How do you update the state?

+   State management in React involves maintaining and updating the state of components to reflect changes in the UI.
+Each component can have its own state, which is an object that holds data that may change over time.

+   To update the state, you use the setState method in the useState hook in functional components.
+This schedules an update to the component's state and trigger a re-render to reflect the changes in the UI.

 8. What are lifecycle methods in React?
 Name some of them.
 9. What are hooks in React?
 Name some commonly used hooks.

+   Hooks in React are special functions that simplify component logic and make it easier to reuse stateful logic across components.

+   Commonly used hooks include:

+   - useState: Manages state in functional components.
+   - useEffect: Handles side effects like data fetching, subscriptions, or manually changing the DOM.
+   - useContext: Accesses context values without needing a context consumer.
+   - useRef: Persists values between renders and can reference DOM elements.
+   - useReducer: Manages complex state logic with a reducer function.
+   - useMemo: Memoizes expensive calculations to optimize performance.
+   - useCallback: Memoizes functions to prevent unnecessary re-creations during renders.

+   Hooks enable more powerful and flexible functional components, improving code readability and reuse.

 10. What is the useEffect hook and how is it different from lifecycle methods in class components?

+    The `useEffect` hook in React allows you to perform side effects in functional components, such as data fetching, subscriptions, or manually manipulating the DOM.
+It runs after the render phase and can be controlled to run only when certain dependencies change.

+    Difference from lifecycle methods:

+    - In class components, you use lifecycle methods like `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount` for handling side effects at different points of the component's life cycle.
+    - `useEffect` combines all these into one function.
+You can mimic `componentDidMount` by providing an empty dependency array `[]`, and `componentDidUpdate` by specifying dependencies in the array.
+Cleanup logic can be handled inside the effect to mimic `componentWillUnmount`.

+    Example:

+    ```javascript
+    useEffect(() => {
+      // Side effect (e.g., data fetch)
+      return () => {
+        // Cleanup (e.g., unsubscribe)
+      };
+    }, [dependencies]);
+    ```

+    `useEffect` simplifies the way side effects are handled in functional components compared to lifecycle methods in class components.

 **[⬆ back to top](#table-of-contents)**